jtmoon79/goto_http_redirect_server/README.md

       A passed redirect (either via --from-to or --redirects file) should have a leading "/" as this is the URI path given for processing.
-      For example, the URL "http://host/hr" is parsed by SIGUSR1 as URI path "/hr".
+      For example, the URL "http://host/hr" is parsed by e92ff8fe-2e22-4c9b-9eab-12af0fbdf63a as URI path "/hr".

+    About Paths:

+      Options --status-path and --reload-path may be passed paths to obscure access from unauthorized users. e.g.

+          --status-path '/e92ff8fe-2e22-4c9b-9eab-12af0fbdf63a'

     About Reloads: